The Big Question: What is the contribution you will make in life?

 For instance, your roles had to do with your family, friends, and co-workers.
 Your vision involved all the people around you, too.
 But, although that is true, you looked at that process from an inside-out perspective.
 You were at center stage, and you either revealed or created the world around you.

-When we step into the mission, although we call it “your” mission, this time, you will take an outside-in look.
+When we step into the mission, although we call it “your” mission, you will take an outside-in look this time.
 That’s because your mission is much, much larger than you.
 Your mission is your call to action when the world is calling, or at least a part of it.

-And I understand it’s daunting and scary to think of the world.
+No doubt that it’s daunting and scary to think of the “world.”
 What is little old me going to do to make the world a better place?
 It’s overwhelming, for sure.
 But remember that while the entire world is a gigantic place, it’s also composed of infinite smaller worlds.
 You don’t have to think of the Universe, the Earth, or even humankind.
 You can narrow down the world to a more palpable dimension: something that makes sense to you.

 Maybe it’s your community or your family.
-But, and please be open-minded about this, it can also be the world.
+Perhaps it’s your workplace.
+However—and please be open-minded about this—it can also be the world.
 Big changes start with little changes, and little changes effected on masses create movements.
 There is no single person who can make our world a better place; it’s all of us, one step at a time.
-So let your mind float outside of you, and look around you.
+So let your mind float outside of you and look at everything that surrounds you.

 The ‘How’ Of Your Vision